r52/pta-next/README.md

 - Ctrl + Mousewheel stash scrolling
   - `Enabled` by default
 - Custom macros
-  - Supports in-game chat commands as well as opening URLs in your browser
+  - Supports in-game chat commands as well as opening URLs in your browser.
   - See [wiki](https://github.com/r52/pta-next/wiki) for examples.
 - [MercuryTrade](https://github.com/Exslims/MercuryTrade) style trade notification UI
   - `Disabled` by default
   - See [wiki](https://github.com/r52/pta-next/wiki#trade-ui) for examples.
   - **Please ensure that your Client.txt path in set in the settings for this to work!**
+- Vulkan Windowed Fullscreen Emulation
+  - `Disabled` by default
+  - Emulates Windowed Fullscreen mode when using Vulkan to restore functionality to third-party tools.
+  - Set your PoE to Windowed mode before enabling this setting!

 QoL Shortcuts: